melexis/robot2rst/README.rst

                             Regex(es) for matching tags to add a relationship link for.
 All tags get matched by default.
       --tags-for-inclusion [TAGS_FOR_INCLUSION ...]
                             Regex(es) for matching tags.
-Only test cases that have at least one matching tag are included.
-All are included by default.
+A test case is included if every regex matches at least one of its tags.
       -c [COVERAGE ...], --coverage [COVERAGE ...]
                             Minumum coverage percentages for the item-matrix(es); 1 value per tag in -t, --tags.